apache/sling-slingfeature-maven-plugin/README.md

 ### Exported Packages (exported-packages)

 A text file with a list of exported packages is generated for each feature.
+If a feature does not export packages, no file is created.

 ### Contents (contents)